-Use Team Foundation Server 2010 for source control in Visual Studio 2010
+Using Team Foundation Server 2010 to Source Control Visual Studio 2010

 Until now, Visual Studio used Visual SourceSafe for source control, but starting with Visual Studio 2010, you will use Team Foundation Server for source control.

 Whereas traditional Team Foundation Server has been complex to set up and pricelessly available, since 2010 it has become easier to install and configure, the price of a single item is not much different from Visual SourceSafe, and even with an MSDN subscription, Professional Since it is always attached to above, it has become easy to use.